darkain/altaform-core/README.md

 ## Compatibility
-Altaform is actively tested and used in production on PHP 5.6, PHP 7.0, and HHVM 3.18.
+Altaform is actively tested and used in production on PHP 7.2 and HHVM 3.24.

 Altaform should work as far back as PHP 5.4, but this is no longer actively used in production.
 Altaform heavily relies upon new features introduced in PHP 5.4, therefor will NOT work on any version of PHP prior to 5.4.

-Altaform may work on versions of HHVM prior to 3.18, but we highly discourage it.
-During Altaform development, we've discovered and reported a number of bugs in the HHVM interpreter that directly affected this project.
-As such, we cannot guarantee earlier version of HHVM will work.
+Altaform may work on versions of HHVM prior to 3.12, but it is highly discouraged.
+During Altaform development, a countless number of bugs have been discovered and reported in the HHVM interpreter that directly affected this project.
+As such, Altaform is not guaranteed to function properly on earlier versions of HHVM prior to 3.24.